containers/podman/docs/source/markdown/podman-generate-systemd.1.md

 Set the systemd unit name separator between the name/id of a container/pod and the prefix.
 The default is *-*.

+#### **--template**

+Add template specifiers to run multiple services from the systemd unit file.

+Note that if `--new` was not set to true, it is set to true by default.
+However, if `--new` is set to `false` explicitly the command will fail.

 ## EXAMPLES

 ### Generate and print a systemd unit file for a container